ecliptik/formstack/README.md

 ## Future Features

-While this repository currently contains a basic stack, there are still many improve performance and reliability.
+This stack is very basic, but allows for consistent, portable, and repeatable deployments in a local development environment and production cloud environment, however there are still many things to do that can improve performance and reliability.

 Some ideas are,

-- Used [memcached](http://memcached.org/) or [redis](http://redis.io/) to cache a tempature value for a period of time, lessening the calls to the upstream tempature provider
+- Use [memcached](http://memcached.org/) or [redis](http://redis.io/) to cache a tempature value for a period of time, lessening the calls to the upstream tempature provider
 - Dynamically create new gearmand containers when load is increased
 - Re-tool the [worker/worker.php] and [temp/temp.php] gearmand settings to use multiple gearmand containers and dynamically scale on-demand
-- Leverage additional AWS features such as [Amazon Container Service](https://aws.amazon.com/blogs/aws/cloud-container-management/), [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html) and other products
+- Leverage additional AWS features such as [Amazon Container Service](https://aws.amazon.com/blogs/aws/cloud-container-management/), [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html), [Cloud Watch](https://aws.amazon.com/cloudwatch/) and other products

 ## Additional Information